isomerpages/govtech-corp/_careers/Students and Graduates/Internships.md

 ### What to expect from the internship
 * Exposure to tech industry and strategic national projects
-* Types of projects could include and are not limited to app development for government agencies, building infocomm infrastructures, supporting the Smart Nation initiative and more.
+* <font color="red"> Types of projects could include and are not limited to app development for government agencies, building infocomm infrastructures, supporting the Smart Nation initiative and more.
-* Mentorship and peer learning
+* Mentorship and peer learning </font>
 * Networking opportunities with our senior leaders

 ### Read about past interns’ experiences: